- Law Clerk to the Honorable Edith Brown Clement, United States Court of Appeals for the Fifth Circuit

 - In 2008 and 2009, Stephen represented shareholders in litigation alleging misrepresentation and fraud arising from alleged nondisclosure of material facts in a stock-for-stock merger transaction.
 This suit was resolved before trial on confidential terms.

-- Stephen currently represents a national accounting firm in a lawsuit brought by a state retirement system in Louisiana state court.
-The plaintiff alleges violations of Louisiana Securities Law.
+- Stephen represented a national accounting firm in a lawsuit brought by a state retirement system, obtaining a complete dismissal of all claims.

 Products Liability & Toxic Tort / Environmental

-- In 2016, Stephen obtained a complete dismissal of all claims asserted against a contractor that was alleged to have allowed a worker to be exposed to cancer-causing chemicals.
+- Stephen obtained a complete dismissal of all claims asserted against a contractor that was alleged to have allowed a worker to be exposed to cancer-causing chemicals.

 - Stephen defended an international manufacturer of deepwater polyester mooring line in federal court in a case in which an oil and gas exploration company alleges that defective mooring line caused extensive downtime of its drilling operations on a rig in the Gulf of Mexico.
 Stephen successfully moved to dismiss the plaintiffs’ complaint for insufficiency of service of process, and convinced the United States Court of Appeals for the Fifth Circuit to deny the plaintiffs’ petition for permission to appeal that decision.
 See Dominion Exploration & Production, Inc. v.
 Delmar Systems, Inc., No. 07-9492, 2008 WL 4809453 (E.D.
 La.
 Nov.
 3, 2008).
 The case later was resolved in a confidential settlement.